 When renting an apartment, one of your underlying concerns revolve around limitations and obligation to follow your landlord’s rules per the lease or rental agreement.
 On top of the knowing what to ask before you rent, the struggle with rentals is that it’s temporary.
-However, moving into an apartment doesn’t mean you can’t have a beautifully decorated space.
+However, moving into an apartment doesn’t mean you can’t have a beautifully decorated, stress-free living space.
 Don’t diminish your decorating dream.
 Living in a small space is can be difficult already; it’s the little things that make your way of living spacious and enjoyable.
 If you are a first time renter or an experienced mover, with your security deposit on the line, lighten the tension with these happy wall décor ideas perfect for your rental.

 The power of a stick-on